ameya-shukla/Computer_Vision/README.md

 ## Topics
 * `Grayscale_Binary.py` : Coverted an Image to Grayscale and then to Binary using OpenCV

-* `Image_Enhance.py`  : Enhanced the features of an Image such as color, brighness, contrast and sharpness using PIL
+* `Image_Enhance.py`  : Enhanced the features of an Image such as color, brighness, contrast and sharpness using PIL.